duchicong/projects-management/README.md

 study nodejs with express

-use dbeaver then setting connection
+use dbeaver then setting connection at `Driver properties`

 ```bash
 allowPublicKeyRetrieval is true